Places CALIFORNIA USA

 We decided to get a shuttle van and head to San Diego straight away and leave Los Angeles for later.
 The drive to San Diego took about 2 hours, and our stay in San Diego lasted three days.

 San Diego is quite a touristy city, with many interesting attractions.
-With only three days, we decided to visit Sea World, the world famous San Diego Zoo and a short cross border trip to Tijuana, Mexico!
+With only three days, we decided to visit Sea World, the world famous San Diego Zoo, san diego whale watching and a short cross border trip to Tijuana, Mexico!

 San Diego Zoo